ElazarK/content-docs/scripts/CBPFindRule.md

-This script finds the rule state for a hash value in CBEP/Bit9.
+Finds the rule state for a hash value in CBEP/Bit9.

 ## Script Data
 ---